the-ethan-hunt/first-timers-guide/guides/Programming_Paradigm/Functional_Programming.md

 #### [Pure Function][8]

-**Pure functions** have lots of properties that are important in functional programming, including [referential transparency][9] viz. you can replace a function call with its resulting value without changing the meaning of the program.
+**Pure functions** have lots of properties that are important in functional programming, including [referential transparency][9] viz. we can replace a function call with its resulting value without changing the meaning of the program.
 So, a pure function is a function which always returns the same output when given the same inputs & has no side-effects.

-#### [Immutability][10]
+#### [Immutable Data][10]

-**Immutability** is a central concept of functional programming because without it, the data flow in a program becomes lossy and strange bugs can creep into any software.
+**Immutable data** is an object whose state cannot be modified after it is created which is a great thing for multi-threaded applications.
 Functional programming provides special immutable data structures called '[Trie][11]' which are effectively deep frozen  meaning that no property can change!

 #### [Recursion][12]

 **Recursion** is the functional approach and acts as a replacement for looping.
-It’s not like we can’t use loops, it’s just that there are no specific loop constructs like for, while, do, repeat, etc. A function that calls itself is known as a recursive function and this technique is known as recursion.
+It’s not like we can’t use loops, it’s just that there are no specific loop constructs like for, while, do, repeat, etc. Recursion is a technique in which a function calls itself in order to mimic a traditional **for** or **while** loop!

 ------------